AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/cli.md

 ## Introduction

 The Aztec CLI is a tool designed to enable a user to interact with the Aztec Network.
-Here we will provide a walk-through demonstrating how to use the CLI to deploy and test contracts on the [Aztec Sandbox](../sandbox/main.md).

 ## Requirements

-The Aztec CLI is an npm package so you will need to have installed node.js >= 18.
-This tutorial will use the Aztec Sandbox so you should first set up the sandbox using the link above.
+This tutorial will use the Aztec Sandbox so you should first set it up by following [the Aztec Sandbox instructions](../sandbox/main.md).

+You should also have [node.js](https://nodejs.org/en/download) installed with version >= 18.

 To install the Aztec CLI run: